runehille/TodoList/README.md

 This is a work in progress..

-.NET Web API hosted on Azure Web Apps, using continuous deployment from GitHub.
+.NET Web API hosted on Azure App Service, using continuous deployment from GitHub.

 The API connects to an Azure Sql Database.

-The client is Blazor WASM.
+The client is Blazor WASM, hosted as an Azure Static Web App.